ClauseBase vs Lexion

 - Managing clause libraries for legal teams

-- Automating contract review processes
+- Automated contract review for legal teams

-- Streamlining procurement contracts
+- Risk detection in procurement contracts

 The underlying AI models each tool runs on.
 Model details show on hover.